andrewt3000/MachineLearning/cnn4Images.md

 2. Max pool layer: max pooling is when you take a section and subsample only the largest value in the pool.
   parameter: size of the section to subsample. example 2x2.

 3. Fully connected layers are normal hidden layers.

-Yann Lecun says fully connected is a special case of a convolutional layer with a 1x1 filter, and stride of 1.
+### Image applications
+Object classification - identifying an object in an image.
+Localization - drawing a bounding box around an object.
+One or fixed number of objects.
+Detection - drawing a bounding box around an unlimited number of objects.
+Semantic segmentation - Label every pixel between classes.
+Don’t distinguish between different instances.
+Instance segmentation - Segment between different instances of objects.
+Image cpationing - describing the objects in an image.

+CNNs can be used for [self driving cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

 ### Object Classification.
 State of the art research papers
 [Gradient-based learning applied to document recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf)